Josemaría Escrivá: Towards his family

+Sociologist Joan Estruch argues that there is some evidence that Escrivá attempted to erase his humble origins.
+He notes, for instance, that Escrivá's room in the house in the Barrio de Salamanca, in Madrid, was preserved exactly as it was when Escrivá lived there in the 1940s, while the home in which he was born in Barbastro was deliberately torn down and replaced by a new building that houses an Opus Dei center.

 Towards his country

 Many of his contemporaries recount the tendency of Escrivá to preach about patriotism as opposed to nationalism.

 Critics have alleged that Escrivá personally, as well as the organization of Opus Dei, were associated originally with the ideology of "National Catholicism", particularly during the Spanish Civil War and the years immediately after it, and that they were therefore also closely associated with the authoritarian regime of General Franco.
 According to Catalan sociologist Joan Estruch:

 Estruch cites, for instance, the fact that the first edition of Escrivá's The Way, finished in Burgos and published in Valencia in 1939, had the dateline Año de la Victoria ("Year of the Victory"), referring to Franco's military triumph over the Republican forces in the civil war, as well as a prologue by a pro-Franco bishop, Xavier Lauzurica, which ended with the admonition to the reader to "always stay vigilant and alert, because the enemy does not sleep.
 If you make these maxims your life, you will be a perfect imitator of Jesus Christ and a gentleman without blemish.
 And with Christs like you Spain will return to the old grandeur of its saints, wise men, and heroes."
 Escrivá preached personally to General Franco and his family during a week-long spiritual retreat at the Pardo Palace (Franco's official residence) in April 1946.

-Vittorio Messori claims that the ties between Escrivá and Francoism are part of a black legend propagated against Escrivá and Opus Dei.
+Vittorio Messori says that the ties between Escrivá and Francoism are part of a black legend propagated against Escrivá and Opus Dei.
 Allen states that based on his research Escrivá could not be said to be pro-Franco (for which he was criticized for not joining other Catholics in openly praising Franco) nor anti-Franco (for which he was criticized for not being "pro-democracy").
 According to Allen, there is no statement from Escrivá for or against Franco.
 Escrivá's devotees and some historians have emphasized his personal effort to avoid partiality in politics.
 Professor Peter Berglar, a German historian, asserts that Franco's falangists suspected Escrivá of "internationalism, anti-Spainism and Freemasonry" and that during "the first decade of Franco's regime, Opus Dei and Escrivá were attacked with perseverance bordering on fanaticism, not by enemies, but by supporters of the new Spanish State.
 Escrivá was even reported to the Tribunal for the Fight against Freemasonry".